Self-Editing for Fiction Writers course with Spread the Word

 Beginnings are the bit that maybe agents read when you first send it out, it's the bit the reader first comes to, and they need to understand what's going on and be excited about the story enough to read more.
 The beginning for me is the bit that is the oldest bit of the book, the bit I wrote first, and it always feels like it needs more work.
 Beginnings are difficult, the middles and the exciting scenes that happen along the way are easier.
 When I say beginning I'm really talking about the very opening.

 I've been talking for a few minutes now, so I'm going to stop.
 This is my writing area and my laptop and my desk where I do my writing.
 So, that's the end of my blog post for today.
-I was just feeling really guilty that I haven't done one for like a month or more than a month and so that's all I'm going to say and I'll I'm going to do for my blog post.
+I was just feeling really guilty that I haven't done one for a month or more than a month and so that's all I'm going to say and all I'm going to do for my blog post.
 But thank you for watching!